Frequently Asked Questions

-A: Laguna Art Museum is a museum of California art.
+A: Laguna Art Museum is the museum of California art.

 Q. Is there a place to park my car?

 A. Metered parking is available surrounding the museum on Cliff Drive and Pacific Coast Highway.
 The meters take quarters and credit cards only.
 Additional street parking is available in the residential area east of the museum, across Pacific Coast Highway.
 The museum does not have a parking lot.
 There is a free trolley service available for visitors on weekends in the spring and daily during the summer months.
 Click here for more information.

 Q. Is photography permitted in the museum?

 A. Photography of Laguna Art Museum’s permanent collection for personal use is allowed.
 More than that, we encourage it!
 Share your photos with us online and we’ll repost our favorites: @LagunaArtMuseum #LagunaArtMuseum.

 The use of photography and videography for commercial purposes is not permitted.
 If you are a member of the press and would like to request images, please contact the Communications Department by email or at 949.494.8971 x211.